Sahilss19/codesoft/TASK 1 (LANDING PAGE)/readme.md

 The "Task 1 Landing Page" project showcases different vehicles from PUBG/BGMI with dynamic content and animations.
-Users can select vehicles like UAZ, Lamborghini, and Buggy, and the page updates vehicle details (speed, range) and triggers a car animation.
+Users can select vehicles like UAZ, Dacia, and Buggy, and the page updates vehicle details (speed, range) and triggers a car animation.
 It consists of an HTML structure, CSS styling for layout and animations, and JavaScript to handle interactivity.

 Key Features: